oushinei/oushinei.github.io/_pages/about.md

 -->

 # 🏅 Honors and Awards
+- *2024.03* Outstanding graduate of the Graduate School of Commerce, Chuo University.
 - *2023.11* Benefit Scholarship for Undergraduate and Graduate Students 2023, Chuo University.

 # 💻 Skills